Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: analysis and results

 \subsection{FRB 20240114A}

-For FRB 20240114A, we homogenize all burst measurements obtained at different observing frequencies by converting them to an equivalent 3 GHz fluence, assuming a spectral index of \textminus0.34.
+For FRB 20240114A, we homogenize all burst measurements obtained at different observing frequencies by converting them to an equivalent 3 GHz fluence, assuming a spectral index of $-0.34$ \citep{2025AA...695L..12B}, derived from VLBA observations over 1.3--5 GHz.
 Based on these rescaled fluences, we derive the corresponding burst activity proxy P for each observing epoch.
 The resulting time series is presented in Figure \ref{fig:placeholder}.
-We first perform a binned correlation analysis between the PRS flux density and the burst activity proxy.
-Given the available binned data, we quantify the correlation using both Pearson and Spearman coefficients and evaluate the statistical significance through 5000 permutation realizations.
+Because the PRS and burst-activity measurements for this source are relatively well matched in time after binning, we first examine the correlation between the binned PRS flux density and the binned burst-activity proxy.
+We quantify the correlation using both the Pearson and Spearman coefficients, and assess the statistical significance through 5000 permutation realizations.
 This analysis reveals a clear positive correlation (Pearson $r$=+0.8352, perm-p=1.4$\times10^{-2}$; Spearman $\rho$=+0.9286, perm-p=7.399$\times10^{-3}$).
-To further assess the robustness of this finding, we apply the time-window–based pairing method described above.
+To further assess the robustness of this finding, we apply the time-window–based pairing method described in Section \ref{method1}.
 The resulting correlation coefficients and permutation-based p-values are summarized in Table \ref{tab:5} and likewise indicate a positive correlation.
-Together, these results demonstrate that, on weekly to monthly timescales, the PRS flux density and the FRB burst energetics exhibit synchronous positive variability.
-A similar trend has also been mentioned in recent monitoring reports (\cite{ATel}), consistent with the correlation identified in this work.